~Select arrow for location key~

 The Chocolate Cliffs are located all throughout the Grand Canyon, then as you move northward across the Kanab Plateau and down into the basin you find the reddish-hued Vermilion Cliffs that run along the lower part of the Staircase from the lower edge of Zion National Park all the way across to the Paria River where it flows into Cottonwood Creek in what is known as the Cockscomb Monocline.

-The Vermilion Cliffs wrap around into the Cockscomb Monocline in the middle of the image below.
+The Vermilion Cliffs wrap around into the Cockscomb Monocline in the middle of the image above.
 Viewing north from the Paria Plateau above Coyote Butte.
 Buckskin Mountain is the large dark flat area on the left and on the right middle side, the White Rimrocks become Nipple Bench.
 And on the distant horizon in the middle of the image are the Escalante Mountains.
 The state border between Utah (top) and Arizona runs horizontally about midway in the image.

 In the image above, Last Chance Creek snakes its way circuitously cutting down through the multiple layers of the Escalante Grand Staircase.
 Escalante Canyon in the very middle top of this image, where the entire landscape sinks down across the landscape.
 Last Chance Creek finally reaches the edge of Lake Powell in the bottom right side of the picture.

 In this image below, Last Chance Bay sits on the edge of Lake Powell.
 Last Chance Creek begins high up above in the Escalante Canyon in the distance.
 It winds down through miles of jumbled twists and turns before it reaches Lake Powell.
 In the distance is Paradise Bench and Horse Mountain and the Kaiparowet Plateau.